 Actual Family Allowances to be used by the family to compute allowance.
 Utility or Service Monthly

 Complete below for the actual unit rented.
 Cost

 Name of Family Heating

 Cooking

 Other Electric

 Address of Use Air Conditioning

 Water Heating

-iress of Use Water
+Water

 Sewer

 Trash Collection

 Range/Microwave

 Number of Bedrooms Refrigerator

 Other

 Total \$